PrincetonUniversity/SPECFEMPP/docs/style.rst

 .. note::

-    This section is only for educational purposes since SPECFEM comes with a pyproject.toml
+    This section is only for educational purposes since SPECFEM comes with a :code:`pyproject.toml`

 We define all the packages required within our environment using the `pyproject.toml` file.
 For example, if we needed to add pre-commit to our environment we would define it within :code:`pyproject.toml` as